AdibReza/IMDB-Movie-Review-Classifier/README.md

 **IMDB-Movie-Review-Classifier**

-The "Movie Review Classifier" project focuses on sentiment analysis within the realm of Natural Language Processing (NLP).
+The "Movie Review Classifier" project focuses on sentiment analysis within the realm of Natural Language Processing.
 It aims to categorize movie reviews as positive or negative by leveraging various machine-learning techniques.
 The study evaluates three distinct models: a basic neural network, an LSTM-based architecture, and a bidirectional LSTM configuration.

 ![ImDB Movie review classifier](https://github.com/AdibReza/IMDB-Movie-Review-Classifier/assets/92293886/a31e45a0-2a78-4764-bc79-8190f32a7b4b)